 Upper East Side

-After becoming a superstar as the design mastermind behind Gucci's explosive revival in the 1990s, Tom Ford departed the brand in 2004 to create his own line of luxury menswear under his eponymous label.
+After becoming a superstar as the design mastermind behind Gucci's explosive revival in the 1990s, Tom Ford departed the brand in 2004 to create his own line of luxury menswear under his namesake label.
 Three years later, Ford opened his William Sofield–designed concept shop on Madison Avenue, now with a full line of both men's and women's wear, accessories and a much sought-after cosmetics line.
 Ford’s signature suit, which is polished and elegant, provides a striking silhouette.
-The dress shirt comes in 350 colors, with 35 fabric options, three cuff styles and seven collar choices.
+The dress shirt comes in hundreds of colors, with dozens of fabric options, and a number of cuff styles and collar choices.
 The shop's two levels include a well-stocked floor of ready-to-wear apparel, complete with a fireplace, beaver rugs and butlers; three appointment-only, made-to-measure suit salons; and a marble-floored, mirror-lined perfume bar.

 815 Madison Ave., 646-439-0381

-Jeanne Lanvin launched the label in 1889, but much of Lanvin's current prominence is owed to creative director Alber Elbaz, who has overseen the line since 2001 and has drawn a following that includes the likes of Michelle Obama and Victoria Beckham.
-The three-level townhouse-turned-boutique features two-story Palladian windows, art deco chandeliers, a furry white shag rug and plenty of seating from which to take in Lanvin's feminine and elegant women's ready-to-wear, couture and accessories collections.
+Jeanne Lanvin launched the label in 1889, but much of Lanvin's current prominence is owed to former creative director Alber Elbaz, who has overseen the line since 2001 and has drawn a following that includes the likes of Michelle Obama and Victoria Beckham.
+The three-level townhouse turned boutique features two-story Palladian windows, art deco chandeliers, a furry white shag rug and plenty of seating from which to take in Lanvin's feminine and elegant women's ready-to-wear, couture and accessories collections.

 1009 Madison Ave., 212-517-9339